 Thank you, Jack Rumpf.
 If you don’t know who that is, don’t worry, you will shortly!
 Jack indirectly supplied me with a list of 75 that I played card for card at the Pro Tour Theros Qualifier this past Saturday at the Gaming Pit to a first place finish.

-The list I played was first talked about in Jack’s article for TCG Player which can be found here.
+The list I played was first talked about in Jack’s article for TCG Player which can be found professional team of essay writers here.
 I read this article the day it was posted and my sideways-card-turning brain immediately fell in love.
 Look at that interaction!
 In an agro deck!
 As if I needed any more massaging to ensure that this was the list I would play at the PTQ, Wil Haas made 17th place at SCG Richmond with a similar list which you can find here.
 My decision had been made.

 It was Cloudfin or bust.